 - 1 baguette, thinly sliced (about 1/2 inch thick)

 - olive oil for drizzling

-- Preheat oven to 400 degrees.
-Line a baking sheet with slices of bread.
+- Arrange the baguette slices on a baking sheet in a single layer.
 Drizzle or brush olive oil over both sides of the bread.

 - To serve scoop some of the avocado mixture onto the bread.